top of page

 Why Connecticut Landlords Need Specialized Insurance

-• Water damage from frozen or burst pipes during winter
+• Water damage from frozen or burst pipes

-• Slip-and-fall accidents on icy walkways
+• Slip-and-fall injuries on icy sidewalks or stairs

-• Tenant disputes or property damage
+• Tenant disputes or accidental property damage

 1. Dwelling Fire Insurance (DP-1, DP-2, DP-3)